GUIDE Summer in Japan Hot days and pleasant nights, with abundant festivals and revelry

 Across much of Japan, the summer is characterized by hot and humid weather.
 Taking refuge from the heat, many locals opt for cooler climates near the ocean or up in the mountains.
-As the heat begins to wane in the evenings, locals partake in regional fireworks displays, traditional song and dance, and centuries-old festivals.
+As the heat begins to wane in the evenings, people partake in regional fireworks displays, traditional song and dance, and centuries-old festivals.

 Every summer, hikers from across the world journey to Japan to embark on a trek up its most iconic peak, Mt.
 Fuji .
 Waking early in the morning, a seemingly endless procession of hikers make their way to the summit to watch the sunrise across the Pacific Ocean.
 While Mt.
 Fuji is not considered a particularly difficult hike among experienced mountaineers, you should carefully prepare your dates and schedule, as the climbing season is limited, and you'll need to reserve your accommodations well in advance.
 The season begins in early July and continues into the first week of September.

 From small-town celebrations to massive metropolitan events, July and August are a time for fireworks.
-Lasting up to 40 minutes in length, and boasting firepower that puts other displays to shame, these celebrations attract hordes of revelers eager to see a dazzling show.
+Lasting up to 40 minutes in length, and with firepower that puts other displays to shame, these celebrations attract hordes of revelers eager to see a dazzling show.
 Consider timing your trip to coincide with one of the country's many world-famous festivals.

-Ranked within the top three best fireworks displays in Japan, the Nagaoka Matsuri in Niigata Prefecture is a two-day celebration boasting some 20,000 fireworks.
+Ranked within the top three best fireworks displays in Japan, the Nagaoka Matsuri in Niigata Prefecture is a two-day celebration featuring some 20,000 fireworks.
 Held in the first week of August, travelers from across the world gather along the banks of the Shinano River to witness the spectacular sight.

 From rugged river valleys nestled in the mountains to white-capped waves washing onto tropical beaches, Japan is full of thrilling water sports and recreation.
 Kayak and river raft in the mountains of Yamanashi Prefecture.
 Windsurf outside Tokyo on the beautiful beaches in Kanagawa.
-Find more surfing spots in Chiba, Wakayama or Miyazaki Prefecture.
+Find more surfing spots in Chiba, Wakayama or Miyazaki prefectures.
 Or head to Okinawa and its many nearby islands to go snorkeling or scuba diving.

 Located in the northern prefecture of Aomori, the Nebuta Matsuri attracts thousands of visitors eager to watch a procession of enchanting illuminated floats running along the streets.
-The festivities last from August 2nd to August 7th, with a fireworks finale on the last day.
+The festivities last from August 2 to 7, with a fireworks finale on the last day.